deepaksood619/deepaksood619.github.io/docs/technologies/apache/airflow/concepts.md

 Once an operator is instantiated, it is referred to as a "task".
 The instantiation defines specific values when calling the abstract operator, and the parameterized task becomes a node in a DAG.

+### Errors

+The error "Detected zombie job" in Apache Airflow typically occurs when a task is marked as running, but the process that was executing the task is no longer active.
+This can happen for several reasons and indicates that the task did not finish successfully and its state was not updated correctly in the Airflow metadata database.

 ## Task Instances

 A task instance represents a specific run of a task and is characterized as the combination of a dag, a task, and a point in time.
 Task instances also have an indicative state, which could be "running", "success", "failed", "skipped", "up for retry", etc.